 Provide a description and diagrams of a system element or set of elements that describes a clearly defined view or model of the entire system or a subset of the system.

-From a conceptual standpoint.
-We needed three systems to work together.
+From a conceptual standpoint. we needed three systems to work together.
 Sensors (Chaoyun), Wireless Communication (Nick) and RC Car Design (Lazaque).
 If any of these systems did not work, our project would not work or would otherwise need major remodel.
 Sensors had to be capable of reading 4 meters in one direction.
 RC Cars had to be able to changed speed and communicate this change in speed via wireless communication.

 Lazaque was responsible for the circuit design which powered the motor.
 Lazaque chose the appropriate batteries for the project.
 He also wrote the code preliminary code that allows the car to change speed and record its speed.